 - Builds Knowledge: Sharing practices, models, and stories that articulate CED approaches and strategies.

 - Builds Connection: Weaving connections between members and communities toward a more developed CED ecosystem and toward our vision.

 - Builds Power: Advancing our vision and collective voice for change through public policy advocacy, government relations, and coalition building.

-The Network achieve these strategic priorities through our three program areas:
+The Network achieves these strategic priorities through our initiatives:

 - Network Weaving – builds connection and power in community organizations & social enterprises through convening stakeholders and leaders and representing sector interests through government relations.

 - Also includes the Network’s membership engagement, facilitation, and recruitment work.
 Manitoba members come together through numerous annual events, providing feedback and direction for the work of the Network and connecting with each other.

 - Manitoba Learns – builds strength, knowledge, and connection within community organizations and social enterprises through more informed and skilled practitioners.
 The program offers workshops & training and the annual Gathering of Community Builders.

 - Spark – builds strength in community organizations and social enterprises.
 It is a pro bono matching service that works to connect Winnipeg-based organizations focused on economic, social, and environmental change with professionals wanting to donate their skills for social good.

 In Manitoba, our members have strengthened our province’s communities and have helped build stronger local economies that benefit everyone through the Community Economic Development approach.